-It’s getting to be parent-teacher conference time again.
+It’s the parent-teacher conference time again.
 I must admit that throughout the years, I pretty much raced into those conferences without a thought about my role.
 I just hoped to hear good things about whichever of our children was being discussed during that 15-minute timeslot, and then I pried myself out of the little chair and went on my way.

 In retrospect, I was also part of conversations that could have been much more productive.
 I walked out of conferences feeling pretty good most of the time, but I didn’t walk away with a strong sense of a partnership around my child’s learning, and I also didn’t know what I could or should be doing at home.
 Of course, teachers and parents are in very different places, with different backgrounds and priorities, and different expectations—and there is little training on both sides around how to have effective conversations.